gunjandatta/blog/_posts/2022/2022-08-11-call-graph-api-from-spo.md

 tags: ["graph"]
 ---

-This post will go over a new libray for executing graph api requests from a SharePoint site, running under the context of the current user.
+This post will go over a new libray component for executing graph api requests from a SharePoint site, running under the context of the current user.

 <!--more-->

 ### Graph API Token

 The first step is to request a token in order to execute the Graph API request.
-This token is requried in order to make a GET/POST request.
+This token is required in order to make a GET/POST request.

 ```ts
 import { Graph } from "gd-sprest";